 - The ES examines the direct impacts of the proposal on noise sensitive properties in the locality.
 The study area for the appraisal of noise was extended to a point 4km from the application site.
-This was to enable the consideration of cumulative noise effects which might result from the proximity of the application sites to existing operational wind farms at Burnfoot Hill and Greenknowes. - The assessment incorporates the use of ETSU-R-97 The assessment for the rating of noise from wind farms.
+This was to enable the consideration of cumulative noise effects which might result from the proximity of the application sites to existing operational wind farms at Burnfoot Hill and Greenknowes. - The assessment incorporates the use of ETSU-R-97 The assessment for the rating of noise from windfarms.
 That guidance does highlight that, in an area of existing operational wind farms, it would be unreasonable to local residents to use as a background baseline the noise arising from existing turbine operations.
-Accordingly the applicants have returned to the levels prescribed by condition on the planning approvals for those operational wind farms (a range between 45db daytime and 35db night time) and used the ISO 9613-2 noise propagation model to predict operational turbine and cumulative noise levels. - The assessment concludes that although a modest increase in background noise levels at the noise sensitive properties would occur as a consequence of the new proposal, those exceedances would not breach the limits set by the current planning approvals. - 122 The Council's external Noise Consultant (Dick Bowdler Acoustic Consultant) has reviewed the submitted detail.
+Accordingly the applicants have returned to the levels prescribed by condition on the planning approvals for those operational wind farms (a range between 45db daytime and 35db night time) and used the ISO 9613-2 noise propagation model to predict operational turbine and cumulative noise levels. - The assessment concludes that although a modest increase in background noise levels at the noise sensitive properties would occur as a consequence of the new proposal, those exceedances would not breach the limits set by the current planning approvals. - The Council's external Noise Consultant (Dick Bowdler Acoustic Consultant) has reviewed the submitted detail.
 He concludes that: - The summary of turbine noise predictions presented through the ES may be regarded as a realistic estimate of noise levels; - With the exception of Backhills Farm, all properties experience existing wind farm noise levels less than 30dBA at wind speeds of 8m/s and over. - Cumulative tonal noise levels would be less than 35dba at all wind speeds and therefore would comply with ETSU-R-07; - Whilst Backhills farm presently experiences a higher noise level (40.9 dba).
 This property has a financial involvement with the current proposal and this would justify the application of a 5 dba tolerance.
-This would mean that the 45dba limit would be unlikely to be exceeded at this property. - The Environmental Health Manager is content with the assessment and findings of the Noise Consultant.
-In the event of this application being approved, conditions are recommended to limit noise and to require the submission of operational noise data in the event of complaint.
+This would mean that the 45dba limit would be unlikely to be exceeded at this property.

-- The area around the application site is popular with walkers and is in close proximity to a Core Path.
+- A change in background noise levels at Frandy Farm and Frandy Cottages is likely to be marked with the potential for up to a +6dba change which would represent a moderate loss of amenity.
+However resultant levels would be within ETSU limits. - The Environmental Health Manager is content with the assessment and findings of the Noise Consultant.
+In the event of this application being approved, conditions are recommended to limit noise and to require the submission of operational noise data in the event of complaint. - The area around the application site is popular with walkers and is in close proximity to a Core Path.
 The ES does not assess the likely effects on recreational users of the area.
-The Noise Consultant indicates that the tranquillity of the area is already compromised by the existing operational wind farm and the addition of two additional turbines would not materially increase noise to this part of the Ochils. - This part of the Ochil hills is a location where large scale operational wind turbines are now an integral part of any recreational visitor experience.
+The Noise Consultant indicates that some assessment of likely impacts on recreational users in the area should be included, ideally with an estimate of the numbers of people who could be affected. - 135 Whilst this criticism of the ES is acknowledged, this part of the Ochil hills is a location where large scale operational wind turbines are now an integral part of any recreational visitor experience.
 This is not a remote part of the Ochil hills and any turbine noise from the proposals would not be a new noise to the area.
 In these circumstances I am not satisfied that any new turbine noise or cumulative increase in noise arising from the proposals in this location would be such as to diminish the enjoyment of transient recreational users to an extent which would justify planning refusal.